dasupradyumna/launch.nvim/README.md

-    -- custom debugger launcher function which receives the selected debug configuration as an -- argument; `nil` implies `require('dap').run` is used by default runner = nil, ---@type function
+    -- custom debugger launcher function which receives the selected debug configuration as an -- argument; `nil` implies `require('dap').run` is used by default -- NOTE : users should ignore this unless they know what they are doing runner = nil, ---@type function

     -- table containing debug configuration template per filetype